-Clayton Fixed Income Services LLC, a Delaware limited liability company, will act as the asset representations reviewer under the asset representations review agreement.
-Clayton has offices at 1700 Lincoln Street, Suite 2600, Denver, CO 80203.
-Clayton is a wholly-owned subsidiary of Radian Group, Inc. (NYSE: RDN) and has provided independent due diligence loan review and servicer oversight services to its clients since 1989.
+Clayton Fixed Income Services LLC, a Delaware limited liability company, or "Clayton", will act as the asset representations reviewer under the asset representations review agreement.
+Clayton is a wholly-owned subsidiary of Radian Group, Inc. (NYSE: RDN).
+Clayton and its affiliates have provided independent due diligence loan review and servicer oversight services to its clients since 1989.

-Clayton is a provider of targeted due diligence reviews of securitized assets and policies and procedures of originators and servicers to assess compliance with representations and warranties, regulatory and legal requirements, investor guidelines and settlement agreements.
-Clayton has performed over 12 million loan reviews and has provided ongoing oversight on over \$2 trillion of securitization transactions on behalf of investors, sponsors, issuers and originators, including government-sponsored enterprises and other governmental agencies.
-Clayton has performed these services primarily on residential mortgage loan and residential mortgage-backed security transactions, although Clayton has also performed these services for transactions involving auto loans, credit cards, commercial mortgage loans, student loans, timeshare loans and boat and recreational vehicle loans.
+Clayton and its affiliates are providers of targeted due diligence reviews of securitized assets and policies and procedures of originators and servicers to assess compliance with representations and warranties, regulatory and legal requirements, investor guidelines and settlement agreements.
+Clayton and its affiliates have performed over 12 million loan reviews and has provided ongoing oversight on over \$2 trillion of securitization transactions on behalf of investors, sponsors, issuers and originators, including government-sponsored enterprises and other governmental agencies.
+These services have been performed primarily on residential mortgage loan and residential mortgage-backed security transactions, although Clayton and its affiliates have also performed these services for transactions involving auto loans, credit cards, commercial mortgage loans, student loans, timeshare loans and boat and recreational vehicle loans.